coolstone-tech/dubnium/.github/ISSUE_TEMPLATE/node-bug-report.md

 ---
-name: Bug report
+name: Node Bug Report
-about: Create a report to help us fix any problems for the browser version.
+about: Create a report to help us fix any problems for the NPM package.
-title: ''
+title: "[BUG]"
-labels: browser, bug
+labels: bug, node
 assignees: systemsoftware

 ---